sawduststudios/nota_vladav_sandsail/README.md

 # README

-Solution of the sandsail assignment in 2024 using the Role split node.
+Solutions of the NOTA HLAA asignments in 2024.
 Vladimír Hořký